In backpacking, campfires are the answer, who cares what the question is?

 There are some techniques to make campfires easy and safe.
 The very first step before leaving for a hike and campout is always to check with the relevant governing authority to make sure fires are permitted.
 In some areas, severe dry periods can cause campfires to be prohibited even in campgrounds.

 Second is to equip for a campfire.
 Not much is needed: a butane lighter, some newspaper and a portable saw (I like the Sven saw).
-The collapsible one or two liter water container recommended elsewhere to help with filling bladders is also a convenient way to douse the fire when you’re ready to turn in for the night.
+A collapsible one or two-liter water container makes all the difference for filling bladders and dousing the fire when you are ready to turn in for the night.

 Site Layout for a Campfire

-A site is selected based on several criteria, but the two of them related to campfires are:
+A site is selected based on several criteria, but two of them related to campfires are:

 - Pick a site with enough level patches for the number of tents that will be setup, and